VadimWart/VadimWart/README.md

-<h2 align="center">Hello!
-My name is Vadim and I'm a passionate Frontend Developer</h2>
+<h2 align="center">My name is Vadim, I am a passionate Frontend Developer, and I am currently training to become a Fullstack Developer.</h2>

 ###